Transfer Credit Guidelines

 Home schooled students completing coursework at a college or university may be awarded transfer credit.
 To be considered for transfer credit, home schooled students should follow the same procedure as dual enrollment credit.

 Online / Distance Learning Coursework: Online course credit is limited to a maximum of 12 credit hours per student.
-A College of Engineering student seeking to take an online course must submit a Transfer Credit Approval Form prior to enrolling in the course.
+A Michigan Engineering student seeking to take an online course must submit a Transfer Credit Approval Form prior to enrolling in the course.
 Please note that online CHEM, ECON, EECS, MECHENG, MATH, PHYSICS, and SPANISH courses do not transfer.

 In general these are courses that do not transfer: Any internship, co-op, practicum, life experience courses, Independent Study, pass/fail classes, courses receiving a grade of “C-” or below, physical education/personal wellness courses, welding, CAD, drafting, graphics, robotics, pre-engineering courses, computer operation courses such as Microsoft applications, precalculus courses below Calculus I such as trigonometry and geometry, and non-calculus based general/introductory Physics courses.
 Also, not transferable are any courses taken online in the subject areas of CHEM, ECON, EECS, MECHENG, MATH, PHYSICS, and SPANISH.

 Transferring/Posting External Credit: After completing a course(s) for which you wish to receive transfer credit, we need to receive an official transcript from the institution in order to officially post credit on your engineering transcript.
-Please contact the external institutions registrar's office if you are not familiar with how to make this request.
+Please contact the external institutions registrar’s office if you are not familiar with how to make this request.
 The course should be completed, so that a grade(s) are indicated on the transcript.
-Please have an official college/university transcript sent to the College of Engineering Recruitment and Admission office.
+Please have an official college/university transcript sent to Michigan Engineering Recruitment and Admission office.
 The address is:

-College of Engineering Recruitment and Admissions
+Michigan Engineering Recruitment and Admissions

 153 Chrysler Center